anfraz7/anyas-physics-major-advice/_pages/12-contacting-professors.md

 Note that some professors, particularly at schools that get a lot of applicants, may choose to not respond to any PhD applicant emails.

+### what to include in your email

+Your goal with your email should be to make the professor extremely interested in responding to you while making your message as short and to-the-point as possible.
+In that vein, here are a few tips I've collected from successful friends:

+- Always include your CV in your email.
+Without your CV, the professor has no way of deciding if you are worth their time to respond to or not.
+- If you are applying to federal funding like the NSF GRFP, mention that.
+If you end up winning that funding, you will become a free student.
+- Thank them for their time!

 ### example email

 _To a professor who requested all interested students email her.
 I emailed her seven days before the deadline.
 She responded saying I looked like a competitive applicant and she would read my application.
 I got an interview offer from her and was ultimately waitlisted._